Daoenti/Kingmaker/Organizations/Sisters of the Golden Erinyes.md

 ## Public Perception
 The Sisters maintain a veneer of respectability.
 They are officially sanctioned, pay their taxes, and produce useful servants.
 Most people in [[Locations/Isger|Isger]] know the monastery is harsh but assume it is necessary harshness - the region is still recovering from the wars, and someone has to deal with the goblin orphans.

 Those who know the truth either lack the power to stop them or benefit from their existence.
-The Hellknights appreciate institutions that produce obedient underlings.
+The [[Organizations/Hellknights|Hellknights]] appreciate institutions that produce obedient underlings.
 Wealthy families appreciate somewhere to dispose of embarrassing children.
 The Asmodean church appreciates the demonstration of their doctrine's effectiveness.

 ## Threat Assessment
 **Direct Combat:** Moderate.
-The Sisters are not warriors, but they have guards and Hellknight connections.
+The Sisters are not warriors, but they have guards and [[Organizations/Hellknights|Hellknight]] connections.
 **Political:** High.
 They are legally sanctioned and connected to powerful organizations.
 **Psychological:** Extreme.
 They are experts at breaking people.
 **Information:** High.
 They keep detailed records on all graduates.